pascomnet/documentation/site/content/user/active-directory/_index.en.md

 **Mobile Phone Assignment:**

 If you want to assign users with a mobile phone, it is not necessary to add an additional variable.
+The mobile phone number will be automatically read from the field "Phone numbers" > "mobile".

 Under {{< ui-button "Variables" >}} it is sufficient to set the entry **createMobile** to "return true;".